-The Frensham Nearly5 Group (Laser 4.7 and Radials) meets at midday every Saturday.
-The group is a mix of abilities from beginners to experts and from those who just enjoy sailing to those who want to race.
-Many of the group are youth sailors, but the group is open to Frensham Pond members of any age.
+The Frensham Laser youth Group (Laser 4.7 and Radials) is to replace the Nearly5 Group previously run by Ian Cherrill.
+The group will cater for a range of abilities from beginners to experts and from those who just enjoy sailing to those who want to race.
+The Laser Youth Group will be run by Rob Anstey.

 A bit about the boats...

 Laser 4.7 - the Lasers are all the same boat really!
 The 4.7 bit refers to the size of the sail (4.7 square metres).
 The Laser 4.7 has a smaller sail and shorter bottom mast section than the other types of Lasers, but everything else is the same.
 The Laser 4.7 is suitable for sailors over the age of 12 but can be sailed by people of any age and there are some adult 4.7 sailors in the group, though it is fair to say most 4.7s are sailed by teenagers.

 Laser Radial - this is the Laser with the next size sail up from the 4.7 (it is actually a 5.7m sail).
 In the Olympics it is the Ladies Singlehanded Dinghy, but elsewhere it is often sailed by teenagers and adults alike, nationally and internationally.
 Most of the Radial sailors in the Group are older teenagers or adults.